-When the work of the the CD is being played, the CD will play while fast forwarding or rewinding.
+When the work or Have button is pushed for more than 1.5 seconds while the CD is being played, the CD will play while fast forwarding or rewinding.
 When the button is released, the CD will return to normal play speed.

-When the work or Hamilton is pushed for less than 1.5 seconds while the CD is being played, the next track or the beginning of the current track on the CD will be played.
+When the work or know button is pushed for less than 1.5 seconds while the CD is being played, the next track or the beginning of the current track on the CD will be played.

-RPT RDM REPEAT (RPT), RANDOM (RDM):
+REPEAT (RPT), RANDOM (RDM):